nopcorn/action/README.md

+### This is a fork with the actions/cache dependency pinned as the original maintainer refuses to

 this action is in maintenance-only mode and will not be accepting new features.

 generally you want to use [pre-commit.ci] which is faster and has more features.